mahadevan/optionsmaddy/content/post/2023-05-04 Recklessness killed my position today Profit +2127.md

 - My recklessness was the reason I lost it.
 - I feel indebted today as I got a slap from the market.
 Net time when I have big position I will never be this reckless again.

-{{% notice warning %}}
 Lesson Learned **Always Keep SL**
-{{% /notice %}}

 NB: Also I couldn't close my CE position.
 SO God knows how much penalty I would have to pay for that.
 I had a limit order which never went off and by the time i edit it market closed. 😞